guregu/rediscache/README.md

 ```

 #### Polymorphism
-In the world of Redis, everything is a string.
+In the world of Redis, everything is a string, but that is not so true in the real world.
 Key and Field take an interface{} and try their best to turn it into a string, including checking for `fmt.Stringer` and `encoding.TextMarshaler`.
 You can also give them a `func() String`.

 ```go
 	dailyCache := rediscache.Cache{